Gary Comer: Early life

 Born on the South Side of Chicago in the Grand Crossing neighborhood, Comer graduated from the Paul Revere Elementary School in 1942 and Hyde Park High School in 1946.
 From 1950 to 1960, he worked as a copywriter at Young & Rubicam in Chicago.
 After quitting, he traveled around Europe for a year, and then, having been an avid sailor from childhood, he began his own business supplying sailing equipment.

 Lands' End

 In the Spring of 1963, Comer founded Lands' End, along with his close friend Robert Halperin, Richard Stearns, and two of Stearns' employees.
 They started it originally as a retailer of sailing supplies and equipment (based on a mail order equipment business begun a year earlier).
-Comer served as president through 1990 (including following Lands' End's registration as a public company), when he stepped down from active management.
+Comer was president until 1990, including following Lands' End's registration as a public company, when he stepped down from active management.
 He remained a major shareholder until Lands' End was acquired by Sears in 2002.